aahei/texera-blog-auto-complete-copy/README.md

 To set up the website locally:

 1. make sure you have `NodeJS` and `npm` installed
-2. run `npm install` to build the project
+2. run `npm install` to install packages and dependencies
 3. run `npm start` to start the blog server
 4. go to `localhost:1313`
 5. all the changes to the markdown file will be directly reflected on the website